lando/setup-lando/docs/source.md

 # From Source

-To install from source you need to first make sure you've manually installed the below dependencies:
+Before you install from source you need to first make sure you've manually installed the below dependencies:

-* [the latest stable version of docker](https://docs.docker.com/engine/install/) for your operating system, set to its **factory defaults**.
 * [the latest node 18](https://nodejs.org/en/download/)

-Once you've completed the above then do the following:
+Once you've completed the above then install the lando CLI from source:

 ```sh
 # Clone the Lando source